Fiscal 2019 CSR Activity Report- Social Contribution Activities

 Toray Science Foundation

 The Foundation was much talked about when it was first established as a pioneering corporate foundation.
-Its support activities such as grants and prizes for basic science have continued to win high praise.
-Five1 of the recipients of the Foundation’s Science and Technology Prizes or Science and Technology Grants have gone on to win Nobel Prizes.
+Its support activities include grants and prizes in the fields of basic science and science education.
+Unlike similar organizations, the Foundation also recognizes science teachers at junior and senior high schools, and its activities have continued to win high praise.
+Six1 of the recipients of the Foundation’s Science and Technology Prizes or Science and Technology Grants have gone on to win Nobel Prizes.

-- 1 Reona Esaki (recipient of the Foundation’s Science and Technology Prize in 1961 and the Nobel Prize in Physics in 1973), Ryoji Noyori (recipient of the Foundation’s Science and Technology Prize in 1990 and the Nobel Prize in Chemistry in 2001), Isamu Akasaki (recipient of the Foundation’s Science and Technology Prize in 2000 and the Nobel Prize in Physics in 2014), Shinya Yamanaka (recipient of the Foundation’s Science and Technology Grant in 2004 and the Nobel Prize for Physiology or Medicine in 2012) and Tasuku Honjo (recipient of the Foundation’s Science and Technology Grant in 1981 and the Nobel Prize for Physiology or Medicine in 2018).
+- 1 Reona Esaki (recipient of the Foundation’s Science and Technology Prize in 1961 and the Nobel Prize in Physics in 1973), Masatoshi Koshiba (recipient of various Foundation grants from 1968 to 1970 and the Nobel Prize in Physics in 2002), Ryoji Noyori (recipient of the Foundation’s Science and Technology Prize in 1990 and the Nobel Prize in Chemistry in 2001), Isamu Akasaki (recipient of the Foundation’s Science and Technology Prize in 2000 and the Nobel Prize in Physics in 2014), Shinya Yamanaka (recipient of the Foundation’s Science and Technology Grant in 2004 and the Nobel Prize for Physiology or Medicine in 2012) and Tasuku Honjo (recipient of the Foundation’s Science and Technology Grant in 1981 and the Nobel Prize for Physiology or Medicine in 2018).

 Main activities of Toray Science Foundation2